Lugriz/pdfmake-wrapper/README.md

     // base64
     pdf.add( await new Img('data:image/jpeg;base64, ...').build() );

-    // key. the second param indicates is a key of a previously image pdf.add( await new Img('myPicture1', true).build() );
+    // key: the second param indicates that is a key of a previously saved images using the pdf.images({ ... }) method pdf.add( await new Img('myPicture1', true).build() );

     pdf.create().download();